 5. Apps that need updates

 If an app has a bug or other problem, it may cause your phone to overheat by overusing your device’s processor.
 Keeping your apps updated is important because updates often include bug fixes.
 After you apply the update, your phone should have better performance and overheat less frequently.

 6. Software updates

 Rarely, a phone may overheat either after an update, or because there was a bug in the OS that required fixing through the update, which can require increased power in the moment (but shouldn’t trigger a long-term overheating issue).

 When there’s a bigger problem

 While there are many plausible explanations for why your phone is getting hot in here, it’s better not to assume the problem is an easy fix.
 An overheating phone can also be a sign that your phone is infected with malware.
 Malware often consumes a ton of your phone’s ram and CPU power, which causes the phone to overheat.
 Some types of malware are even capable of physically damaging your phone.

-With the explosion of Bitcoin in recent months, cryptocurrency has moved to the forefront of hackers’ interest.
+With the explosion of Bitcoin, cryptocurrency has moved to the forefront of hackers’ interest.
 Last year, a strain of Trojan malware called Loapi infected Android phones by disguising itself usually as a fake antivirus app in the Google Play store.
 Loapi malware was used by hackers to secretly mine Monero cryptocurrency.
 This maxed out the processor’s computing power and caused the device to overheat, causing the phone’s battery to noticeably bulge just two days after the initial infection.

 There has also been a growing number of fake Android apps that infect devices with CoinHive, another Monero-mining malware.
 Hidden inside HTML files in the assets folder of the apps, the mining script activates once the app is opened and continues running in the background completely out of sight.
 Since many of these malicious apps have been found in the Google Play Store, paying attention to phone overheating is a useful way to identify a mining malware infection.